MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 We are going to do GitFlow development because that is what we are used to in previous projects.
 We prefer having a develop branch and several feature/chore branches.

 **3.Communication: Outline how the team will communicate — including frequency and methods (e.g., email, WhatsApp, team meetings).
 What is the maximum expected response time?**
+Whatsapp and carrier pigeon across the park.
+Max response time of 2 days, preferred within 4 hrs.

 **4. Decision-Making: How will decisions be made in this team?
 How will you stay on track?
 Do you plan on having meetings or any strategies for working through your final project**
+We will discuss primarily in Whatsapp.
+We will have weekly meetings at Tessa's house.

 **5. As with any team project there is always the possibility of conflict arising, if it does in the future, how will you resolve differences?
 List at least two strategies**
+First, we will discuss amongst each other.
+We are close enough to be able to professionally "call out" each other, and we live nearby.
+Second, we are available to help each other out if we need to help pick up others' slack.

 **6.Commitments: How will you handle different levels of participation and commitment?
 What process will you follow if someone does not live up to his/her/their responsibilities?
 (3-5 sentences)**
+There is an understanding that everyone is on different levels of their coding experiences.
+So, by being able to be an open and communicative group, we can all learn from each other and build off of each other's strengths #strengthincollaboration.
+There is no need to be ashamed when we are all learning, it's best to have weekly check-ups with each other.

 **7.Diversity: How will you accommodate different learning and working styles?
 Talk about your own styles and schedules for working and come to an agreement (3-6 sentences)**
+We think since we all come from different learning, cultural, and social styles, we believe that as a team it makes our need for communication even more important.
+Everyone has different lives, so we have committed to weekly updates on our project via Whatsapp and when the Sprints are due we will make sure to schedule an in-person meeting with each other the week before to make sure there's enough time to get the project done.
+We are all flexible and the convenience of us living so close to one another allows us to get the work done efficiently.